Ponce is Puerto Rico’s second most populated city.

 Dense forests and amazing rivers make this area a green haven in the south.

-Anón is famous for its river, creeks, and waterfalls, especially the celebrated Villa Jurutungo.
+Anón is famous for its rivers, creeks, and waterfalls, especially the celebrated Villa Jurutungo.
 Close by, in the neighboring town of Juana Díaz, there’s Charco Las Bambúas and El Salto de Los Colores Waterfall.

 Here’s a short video showing Villa Jurutungo: